Matakana: Education

+The first school in Matakana opened 27 January 1862.
+The building also served as a Presbyterian church until the construction of a dedicated church building in 1892.

 Matakana School is a coeducational contributing primary (years 1–6) school with a roll of students as of The school was established in 1862.

 Events

 Matakana hosts many varied events throughout the year.

 The Matakana Farmers' Market is held every Saturday.